The Cutting Edge

 8. Benchmade Claymore

-The plain version of the Claymore was also named as one of the best knives of 2022 but the serrated version actually came out in 2021.
-Still, whether you opt for the serrated or plain version, the Claymore is hands down one of the best hard-use automatic knives you can buy.
+The plain-edge Claymore also earned a spot as one of the best knives of 2022 but it’s worth noting the serrated version actually dropped back in 2021.
+Regardless of which version you go for, the Claymore remains one of the top hard-use automatic knives on the market.

-The Claymore has a 3.6-inch drop-point blade made from D2 steel, a tough alloy that’s great for work knives.
-Its ergonomic and textured handle is made from Grivory and comes in either black or foliage green.
+It features a 3.6-inch drop-point blade crafted from tough D2 steel—perfect for demanding tasks.
+The handle is made from lightweight, textured Grivory and comes in either black or foliage green for a tactical vibe.

 9. Gerber Empower

-The Gerber Empower Auto is a more EDC friendly design than most of the others on this list.
-It has a 3.25-inch drop-point blade made from S30V stainless steel.
-It comes in a few different iterations, but the all black model is sleek.
+The Gerber Empower Auto offers a more EDC-friendly design compared to many of the other autos on this list.
+It features a 3.25-inch drop-point blade made from premium S30V stainless steel and is available in several variations, with the all-black model standing out for its sleek, tactical look.

-Armored Grip handle plates over aluminum scales give the knife a great feel in hand.
+Armored Grip handle plates over sturdy aluminum scales provide a solid, comfortable feel in hand.

 10. CobraTec Ryker

-CobraTec is an up-and-coming brand that’s been putting out compelling designs at affordable prices.
-I was torn whether to add the more straightforward CobraTec Diablo or the Ryker, but the Ryker design is definitely more original.
+CobraTec is an emerging brand that’s been gaining attention for its compelling designs offered at affordable prices.
+I debated between including the more straightforward CobraTec Diablo or the Ryker, but the Ryker’s unique design ultimately won out.

 11. SOG-TAC Auto